lolmaus/ember-element-query/README.md

 `ember-element-query` was implemented to offer a simpler API at the cost of being opinionated.

 Other addons are full-fledged element query addons that aren't as much opinionated.
 Their approach is defining rules on element query components.
-For example, if you want your component to respond to `max-width: 349px`, `min-width: 350px`, `min-width: 350px and max-width: 699px` and `min-width: 700px` — you will need to define four rules on the component.
+For example, if you want your component to respond to `0—350px`, `350px+`, `350px—699px` and `700px+` — you will need to define four rules on the component.
 An unexpected challenge is to come up with meaningful names for each range.

 Every time you need another rule, you need to add it on the component before you're able to use it in CSS.

 With `ember-element-query`, you only need to define *breakpoints*.
-The example above uses only two breakpoints: `350px` and `700px` — and all combinations of rules become available automatically via attributes.
+The example above uses only two breakpoints: `350px` and `700px` — and all combinations of rules become available automatically via HTML attributes.

 💡 `ember-fill-up` and `ember-container-query` and `ember-element-query` are all full-featured element query addons. `ember-element-query`'s goal is to provide a simpler API, making it more convenient to use.
-It encourages using pure CSS transformations, accoridng to the Responsive Web Design paradigm, though template transformations are also possible and convenient.**
+It encourages using pure CSS transformations, accoridng to the Responsive Web Design paradigm, though template transformations are also possible and convenient.

 ### Comparison

+As of 2021.08.

 #### Defining custom rules rules, using template and CSS transformations